 In August 2016, the FASB issued an ASU that intends to reduce diversity in practice in how certain transactions are classified in the statement of cash flows.
 The ASU will be effective for the Company on October 1, 2018, and early adoption is permitted.
-The Company currently expects adoption of this ASU will not have a material impact on its statement of cash flows.
+The Company currently expects adoption of this ASU will result in reclassification of certain cash payments of contingent considerations included in acquisition agreements from investing activities to financing activities and will not have a material impact on its statement of cash flows.